maneshkakarla/basic-projects/README.md

-this is the place where i store all the projects that i have done previously most of them are college based some of the projects are made for my skill improvement
+This is the place where i store all the projects that i have done previously.
+Most of them are college based .
+Some of the projects are made for my skill improvement.